anton-bushuiev/PPIRef/README.md

 git clone https://github.com/anton-bushuiev/PPIRef.git
 cd PPIRef; pip install -e .
 ```
-The package was tested with Python 3.9.
+The package was tested with Python 3.9 and Python 3.10.

 Please see the `external/README.md` directory for the details on how to install the external software for comparing PPIs and calculating buried surface area (BSA).